Shortly after 1380 B.C.

 1Samuel 13:1 - 14:23

 Jonathan, roughly two years into his father Saul's rule over Israel, attacks a garrison in Geba and initiates a war.
 King Saul then calls on all the people to join him in battling their great enemy.
-The Philistines, always ready for a fight, quickly gathers 3,000 chariots, 6,000 horsemen and a large contingency of troops at their camp near Michmash.
+The Philistines, always ready for a fight, quickly gather 3,000 chariots, 6,000 horsemen and a large contingency of troops at their camp near Michmash.

-Those who come to Saul, who is stationed in Gilgal, are overwhelmed by the enemies' numbers and are fearful to do battle.
+Those who come to Saul, who is stationed in Gilgal, are overwhelmed by the Philistine numbers and are fearful to do battle.
 The king, after waiting seven days for Samuel to arrive, notices the men who came to him are deserting him.
 He makes the hasty and foolish decision, in order to stem the loss of manpower, to offer sacrifices to God.

 When the prophet Samuel finally arrives, he chastises Saul for unlawfully offering sacrifices.
 The punishment for his rash behavior is that God will not allow any of his descendants to succeed him on the throne.

 Saul, with an army of only 600, moves his men to Geba.
-The enemy, from Michmash, take the offensive and send out three bands of raiders to loot and destroy the land as well as disarm anyone they find.
+The Philistines, from Michmash, take the offensive and send out three bands of raiders to loot and destroy the land as well as disarm anyone they find.

 Jonathan then decides to carry out a secret mission with his armor bearer.
 The two men travel to Michmash where, after they are challenged to a contest, kill twenty enemy troops.
 The surprise killing stuns the Philistines and causes panic amongst their troops.
 Saul, who sees their confusion, immediate launches a war and wins a great victory.